Click on images to see larger view

-Verticillium disease is a wilt is a soil-borne fungus caused by six species of the Verticillium genus: Verticillium albo-atrum, V. dahliae, V. longisporum, V. nubilum, V. theobromae, and V. tricorpus.
-Over 350 host plants are susceptible to Verticillium wilt including members of the Solanaceous family (tomatoes, potatoes, peppers, and eggplant), the Brassica family (Brussel sprouts, cabbage, and cauliflower), Cucurbitae (cucumber and pumpkin), Fragaria (strawberry), and many fruit and ornamental trees.
+Verticillium disease is a soil-borne fungus caused by six species of the Verticillium genus: Verticillium albo-atrum, V. dahliae, V. longisporum, V. nubilum, V. theobromae, and V. tricorpus.
+Over 350 host plants are susceptible to Verticillium wilt including members of the Solanaceous family (tomatoes, potatoes, peppers, and eggplant), the Brassica family (Brussel sprouts, cabbage, and cauliflower), Cucurbitae (cucumber and pumpkin), Fragaria (strawberry), black raspberry, fruit trees and other woody plants

-The Verticillium fungus lives from year to year in the soil and occurs throughout the Northeast.
-The basic life cycle is similar across all species of Verticillium although V. albo-atrum forms mycelium, V. dahliae forms microsclerotia, V. nubilum forms chlamydospores, V. tricorpus forms all three.
+The basic life cycle is similar across all species of Verticillium although V. albo-atrum forms mycelium, V. dahliae forms microsclerotia, V. nubilum forms chlamydospores, and V. tricorpus forms all three.
 These resting structures can survive in the soil anywhere from 4-15 years depending on conditions such as temperature, hydration, and non-host crops.

 When the roots of a host crop come near the resting structures the root exudate (chemically diverse secretions) triggers the germination of the threadlike fungal structures and they grow toward the plant.
 Verticillium is a vascular disease and generally requires an opening in the root system to access the vascular structure of the plant.
 Verticillium produce conidia that are released into the plant xylem tissue and colonize the plant in as little as 24 hours.
 Verticillium is a cool-weather disease than grows best in the 70-85°F range.